clearpath-docs/ROS-Sphinx-Tutorials/doc/index.rst

     ROS 101: Intro to ROS <Intro to the Robot Operating System>
     ROS 101: A Practical Example <Practical Example>
     ROS 101: Drive a Husky <Drive a Husky>
-    ROS 101: Drive a Grizzly <Drive a Grizzly>
+    ROS 101: Drive a Warthog <Drive a Warthog>

 .. toctree::